Jessica Weaver Goes Braless Under Soaking-Wet White T-Shirt In Scandalous New Snapshot

-Jessica Weaver pushed the envelope in her most recent Instagram upload when she went braless in a wet t-shirt.
+Jessica Weaver pushed the envelope in her most recent Instagram upload when she went braless in a wet T-shirt.
 The hot new photo was added to her feed on May 7, and it set pulses racing.

 The model was seen hanging out on a wood balcony in Los Angeles.
-She shared with fans that she was dancing in the rain, which explains why her shirt was soaked.
+She shared with her followers that she was dancing in the rain, which explains why her shirt was soaked.
 Behind her were a few homes and trees, but Jessica was the only subject that was in focus.
-She stared into the camera with her lips slightly parted, tugging at one piece of her shirt to expose her skin underneath — making for a scandalous display that had fans drooling.
+She stared into the camera with her lips slightly parted, tugging at one piece of her shirt to expose the skin underneath — making for a scandalous display that had fans drooling.

-Jessica left little to the imagination in an oversized white t-shirt that was soaking wet.
+Jessica left little to the imagination in an oversized white T-shirt that was soaking wet.
 The piece draped off one of her shoulders, exposing her tatted arm and tiny upper-half.
 The other side of the shirt rested on her shoulder, and its sleeve fell to her elbow.
-Jessica went braless underneath the top, and her chest was able to be seen through the thin, wet fabric.
+Jessica went braless underneath the top, and her chest could be seen through the thin, wet fabric.

 The blond babe gathered the shirt at the bottom, rolling it in one hand to flaunt a glimpse of her trim tummy while also showing off a small dark-ink tattoo on her hip bone.
-To make her look even hotter, Weaver went pantsless, and the photo cut off right above her modesty— leaving a teasing glimpse of her thighs on display for her captivated audience.
-She wore a few small gold chain necklaces to add a bit of bling to her outfit but not enough to take away from the sheer garment.
+To make her look even hotter, Weaver went pantsless, and the photo cut off right above her modesty — leaving a teasing glimpse of her thighs on display for her captivated audience.
+She wore a few small gold chain necklaces to add a bit of bling to her outfit, but not enough to take away from the sheer garment.

 View this post on Instagram